SEEKERS RATHER THAN BELIEVERS

 secret knowledge but a vital relationship with Christ and

-God.
-However, the early Orthodox Church, also known as the
+However, the early apostolic church, also known as the

 Emperor Constantine, was able with his direct involvement